microsoft/vscode-chrome-debug/README.md

     - /src/test2.ts (/Users/me/project/wwwroot/src/test2.ts)
 ```

+If the paths of your source files show as not being resolved correctly here, you may have to change `sourceMapPathOverrides` or `webRoot` to help the debugger resolve them to real paths on disk.

 If you are wondering what a script is, for example, that 'eval' script, you can also use `.scripts` to get its contents: `.scripts eval://43`.

 ---